flaxsearch/flaxcode/src/docs/hacking.rst

 filters that are distributed as part of Flax all comply with these guidelines.

-The fields that Flax notices are as follows:
+The fields that Flax will attempt to use at some point are as follows:

-title
+title The document title.
-    The document title.

     Ideally there should be exactly one block for this field.
-If there is no block for this then Flax will provide a default block based on something like the filename, URI or first content block emitted by the filter (but filter writers shouldn't rely on any particular behaviour here).
+This is rendered in search results so that users have an idea what the document might be.
+If the filter does not yield a block for title then some other information relating to the file (e.g. the filename, but this might change) will be used for this purpose.

 content
     Text for the main contents of the document. ``content`` blocks